ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * **In-place vs out-of-place**:
     1. In-place In-place means that the algorithm does not use extra space for manipulating the input but may require a small though nonconstant extra space for its operation.
 Usually, this space is O(log n), though sometimes anything in o(n) (Smaller than linear) is allowed.
 For array of 1073741824 size it is only taking 30 units of space.
     2. Out-of-place means that the algorithm is NOT in-place so according to the definition above it is considered any space usage greater than O(log n).

-***Priority Queue**: A priority queue is an abstract data type which is like a regular queue or stack data structure, but where additionally each element has a "priority" associated with it.
-In a priority queue, an element with high priority is served before an element with low priority.

-* **Heap**: A Heap is a special Tree-based data structure in which the tree is a complete binary tree.
-An array is used to store the nodes with level order.
-Generally, Heaps can be of two types:
-    1. **Min-Heap**: In a Min-Heap the key present at the root node must be minimum among the keys present at all of it’s children.
-The same property must be recursively true for all sub-trees in that Binary Tree.
-    2. **Max-Heap**: In a Max-Heap the key present at the root node must be greatest among the keys present at all of it’s children.
-The same property must be recursively true for all sub-trees in that Binary Tree.
-    3. Insertion as breadth-depth therefore it always has a height of LogN.
-Uses bubble'ing to interchange an newly added element to top.
-    4. **Insertion - Bubbling E.g. Min Heap**: Check the parent, if it is greater than our node swap them.
-    5. **Removing**: If root is removed then we have an empty spot.
-Swap that empty with the last added element.
-Bubble down the new root.
-Compare the root with its both children and swap it with the smallest child.
-    6. **Removing wrt.
-Key**: Find the node with O(N) search and delete the node and swap the last node with the deleted current.
-After that ONLY HEAPIFYDOWN from that node is required.
-Proof: If a node at a level is swapped with the last node since the last node is greater than the current node, it is guranteed that the new value is always bigger than its parent.
-However, it is not guaranteed that the value is the smallest wrt. all children.
-    7. **Indexing**: Parent = index is current index; parent = (index - 1) / 2, left = index * 2 + 1, right = index * 2 + 2
-    8. **Heapify up - bubble up**: When we switch the current node with the root since the root was smaller than the other node, the swapped node it guaranteed to be smaller than the other child node.
-    9. **Heapify down - bubble down**: We switch the current node with the smallest of the children since the smallest node must be the root.
-    10. **Advantages**: Useful for accessing the smallest node in O(1) time, schedulers (where the earliest item is desired), find the kth smallest value O(k * logN) {logN due to heapify after deleting root}, median finder.
-    11. O(N logN) to build the heap since we make insert calls with each element that could lead to heapify up.
-    12. But if the array is given initially it is O(N) due to the heapify call for the each subtrees starting from non leaves.
-    13. Find the largest kth number is find the smallest n-k th number in min heap.

-* Priority Queue vs Heap: A heap is an implementation of priority queue with BST's.
-A normal Priority Queue can have O(N) add time where as a heap has O(logN) add.

 * **Dangling pointers:** Pointer which points to a de-allocated memory.
 Happens generally when two pointers are pointing towards the same memory address.
 Could lead to crashes.

 * **Space complexity of a recursive function:** Look at the recursion tree and try to capture a moment where the recursion call stack is at its max.
 Iterate from beginning to end if your are having bad time.
 Just because the recursive calls are high does not mean that the space complexity will be high.